Flow0823/hugo.github.io/content/authors/yongjinzhang/_index.md

 # Role/position
 # Master's in Epidemiology and Health Statistics
-role: Master of Science in Epidemiology and Biostatistics, Class of 2025
+role: Master of Science in Epidemiology and Biostatistics, 2022-2025

 # Organizations/Affiliations
 organizations: